 This is a two-day course designed to explain how intelligence collection is done; the special terminology used in different collection “INTs”; their capabilities and limitations; how they are used in practice; the intelligence that is gained from them; and how that intelligence supports policy makers and military operations.
 This course will be of use to a broad array of intelligence professionals – all source analysts, collection discipline specialists and analysts, and collection managers who need to understand how collection assets work in practice and the challenges of managing and interacting across collection disciplines.
 The course also will be of value for the national policy and military communities who use intelligence products in the furtherance of U.S. national security objectives.

 Offered as either a 1-day or 2-day course.

 In the one-day session, we offer a broad introduction to the major current issues in U.S. intelligence, typically including the current structure of the Community and the role of the agencies and the DNI; collection; analysis; current national security issues; the intelligence budget; and the role of Congress.
 This is an appropriate course for those who are fairly new to intelligence issues or as a refresher for those returning to intelligence issues.
-The 1-day course is eligible for .7 CEUs from George Mason University.

 In the two-day session, we provide a broad overview of the roles, functions and activities of the U.S. Intelligence Community.
 This course is specifically designed to provide government employees or contractor professionals who work with Intelligence Community clients a firm basis for understanding the Community’s roles, needs and culture and the issues that they are facing today as the Community deals with a new structure and new threats.
 This course places special emphasis on the changes that have been implemented since 2001 and how they are progressing.
 For the two-day session we typically cover six of the modules below.